railtoolkit/TrainRuns.jl/README.md

 Refactor module MovingPhases

 - extract repeatedly occuring code lines and create smaller functions (e.g. the function moveAStep)
-- integrate a new approach for calculating the waypoints near intersections (e.g. including an editable level of accuracy).
+- integrate a new approach for calculating the waypoints near intersections (e.g. including an editable level of accuracy)

 ## Version 0.2